dxw/contracts/agreements/govsite.md

         1. You fail to pay invoices whose total value is greater than or equal to our total fee for the preceeding two months' usage of GovSite;
-        2. As a last resort, it is necessary for us to do so in order to protect your data or another GovSite user's information security, or to protect other users of the internet.
+        2. As a last resort, if we believe that it is necessary for us to do so in order to protect your data or another GovSite user's information security, or to protect other users of the internet.